 The user selects the type of cooling equipment from Table 2-7 and enters basic information to model the energy use of the equipment.
 At a minimum, enter the cooling equipment descriptor, zoning type (Table 2-8), and SEER.
 The default is NotZonal.
 For ducted cooling systems the cooling air flow from the conditioned zone through the cooling coil is an input.
-For some cooling system types, the software shall require the user to select the type and capacity of the equipment, which is used to establish the standard design efficiency from the Appliance Efficiency Regulations (such as room air conditioners, room air conditioning heat pumps, package terminal air conditioners and package terminal heat pumps).
 The rated cooling capacity is not a compliance variable.
-See sections below for the details of specific inputs.